ReDISchoolDK/Fall25_Frontend/Week-02_HTML-CSS/README.md

 - Version Control
   - Test your changes using the "Go live" feature in VS Code.
   - Commit your changes with a clear message like "week-02: add canvas + background styling" and push to GitHub.
+  - Send a link to your repo to your assigned teacher for feedback in Slack.